 The Preamble of the CBD affirms that "the conservation of biological diversity is a common concern of humankind."
 This conception of biological diversity as a "common concern" and its interaction with concepts of State sovereignty provide the basis for the regime established by the Convention.
 Article 3 restates the principle that States have "the sovereign right to exploit their own resources pursuant to their own environmental policies, and the responsibility to ensure that activities within their jurisdiction or control do not cause damage to the environment of other States or of areas beyond the limits of national jurisdiction."
 Several other parts of the Convention echo this interaction between sovereign rights and international responsibility.
 The Preamble reaffirms that States have "sovereign rights over their own biological resources", and goes on to reaffirm "also that States are responsible for conserving their biological diversity and for using their biological resources in a sustainable manner."
-Notably, this responsibility goes beyond a responsibility to prevent harm to the environment of other States or of areas beyond the limits of national jurisdiction.
-Article 4 specifically states that the Convention applies in areas within the limits of each Contracting Party's national jurisdiction.
+Notably, this responsibility goes beyond a responsibility to prevent harm to the environment of other States or of areas within the limits of national jurisdiction.
 Article 8 establishes obligations for in-situ conservation, including obligations to establish a system of protected areas and to regulate important biological resources.